markupmadness/markupmadness.github.io/README.md

 - definition lists
 - and more.

-Original example in Wikipedia markup:
+Original example in Wikipedia markup (also known as wiki text):

 ``` text
 {% raw %}